AdamSCohen/Fortune500History/README.md

 # fortune_500_history
 Project for Code Louisville Data Analytics 1 Course - History of Companies in Fortune 500

 The purpose of this project is to study the historical trends in the Fortune 500.
-The Fortune 500 is a list of United States corporation ranked based on their revenue for a given fiscal year.
+The Fortune 500 is a list of United States corporations ranked based on their revenue for a given fiscal year.
 The list first begain in 1955, and has continued each year to the present day.
 Using data gathered since the list's inception, I was able to gain some insight into the history of the Fortune 500.

 Primarily, this project was used as a way to learn and practice my coding skills.
 As I continue my education, I hope to return to this project to take a deeper look at the data and analyze it in more complex and interesting ways.